 Lucienne’s mentioned that on one of her visits to the Carl Legien, Bruno Taut estate she was greeted at first with an element of suspicion by a tenant as to why she was taking photographs of their home and they were then surprised that someone would be interested in it which adds a layer of thinking about what creates an ideal community space.
 Can an estate accidentally become closed to the visitor and frankly does it matter?
 What would Taut have visualised?
 What happens when a place suddenly becomes an object of interest to photographers – are there lines that should not be crossed in terms of invasions of privacy.
 Photograph a house from across the road – okay?
 Into a window, not okay?
 Where is the line drawn?

-Lucienne’s time in Berlin led to her developing a fascinating blog.
-It acts as an excellent showcase for her art practice and she says, acts as something of a love letter to the city.
-Her practice is ‘rooted in popular culture, encompassing Performance, Video, Photography, Print and Collage reflecting and highlighting the slippages between fantasy and reality in everyday life’ she adds ‘I have become particularly interested in colour, pattern and movement and their relationship with music’.
+Lucienne’s time in Berlin led to her developing a fascinating blog which is now something of a love letter to the city.
+Her practice remains rooted in popular culture., It encompasses Performance, Video, Photography, Print and Collage and is a place where the slippages between fantasy and reality in everyday life are documented.
+She has become particularly interested in colour, pattern and movement and their relationship with music’.

-‘It’s hard to choose, There are people/works that stay with you forever and like with records too, you dip between’ ‘ there are points where some things become more pertinent or relevant at a certain time, so I’ve gone with the two that have been in my minds-eye for what about the last 10 years maybe and are very relevant right now’.
+‘It’s hard to choose.
+There are people/works that stay with you forever, it’s like that with records too.
+You dip between.
+There are points where some things become more pertinent or relevant at a certain time.
+So I’ve gone with the two that have been in my minds-eye for what about the last 10 years maybe and are very relevant right now’.

 ‘I can’t remember how I got to Sonia Delaunay, or rather how I got more into her.
-I’ve always been interested in pattern and fashion history, but with Sonia, it is more than that.
+I’ve always been interested in pattern and fashion history.
+However, with Sonia, it is more than that.
 She had such a huge output and must have had a tremendous work ethic and joie de vivre.
-It’s the fact that she and her work are so entwined-are the same-she is her work.
-The notion of a complete artwork- or ‘Gesamtkunstwerk’ *– which is also a Bauhaus concept and particularly an Oskar Schlemmer concept, is where I draw my connections.
+Sonia and her work are so entwined.
+She captures the notion of a complete artwork- or ‘Gesamtkunstwerk’ *– which is also a Bauhaus concept, and particularly an Oskar Schlemmer concept.
+It is from where I draw my connections.
 Bauhaus believed that creative skills could be developed by making connections between different forms of sensory expression and embraced the process of creating and the importance of play.